wrm192/LawnCare/README.md

-Repository for LawnCare mobile app for Jason Trask.
+Repository for LawnCare mobile app for Jayson Trask.

 Created by: